SuperOfficeDocs/superoffice-docs/docs/apps/requirements/technical.md

 ## Requirements

-* You must have a **running application** at a specified [redirect URL][1] that is able to process a request containing one or more security tokens.
+* You must have a **running application** at a specified [redirect URL][1] that can process a request containing one or more security tokens.
 The supported security token format is JWT.
-  * Must be done before your first attempt at authentication.
+  * Must be done before you attempt to authenticate.
 * The application must have at least 1 callback URL to orchestrate user management when SuperOffice redirects a successfully authenticated user installing, or setting up your application.
 * Application management: Customers need to be able to manage their applications, including access to **uninstall**.

 ### Availability

-* SuperOffice AS and out hosting center guarantee a 99.8% percent availability, your systems need to be up and running in accordance with **SLA**.
+* SuperOffice AS and our hosting center guarantee a 99.8% percent availability, your systems need to be up and running according to **SLA**.
 * The amount of **load** is our biggest concern.
 Don't enforce so much load on the system so the system becomes unavailable for other users.
   * We will be monitoring traffic
-* Ensure that all system data is automatically backed up on a regular basis.
+* Ensure that all system data is automatically backed up regularly.
   * Ensure that **backups** are properly protected via physical security or encryption when they are stored, as well as when they are moved across the network.
 This includes remote backups and cloud services.

 ### Performance